arinbasu/hlth403-en-hlth-uc/docs/index.md

 8. The length of the annotated bibliography must be 1500 words or less.
 9. The word count does not include words in tables, and figures.
 10. As this is an annotated bibliography, a separate citation list is not needed.
 You can add footnotes or endnotes.
-11. After you complete writing the annotated bibliography, submit a PDF version to the Learn site by **30th July, 2020, 5 PM** (this is a hard deadline, you can submit earlier)
+11. After you complete writing the annotated bibliography, submit a PDF version to the Learn site by **6th August, 5 PM** (this is a hard deadline, you can submit earlier)

 ### A2.
-Assessment II: Write a simplified systematic map of an environmental health issue  (50%)
+Assessment II: Write a simplified systematic map of an environmental health issue  (40%)
 In this assessment, you will write a systematic map of an environmental issue.
 A systematic map is a document that lists relevant studies investigating an issue, in this case an environmental health related problem and analyses the literature.
 The entire process can be detailed and time consuming almost as complex as a systematic review.
 You will identify an environmental issue and develop a systematic map to answer a specific question.